For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 4. Password Expiration

-Most individuals are no longer required to change their passwords at fixed intervals.
+Most Workforce Members are not required to change their passwords at fixed intervals.
 Some account types, such as privileged accounts, must still adhere to regular password changes as defined below.

-In all cases, ITS Security reserves the right to reset or expire an individual’s password in the event a compromise is suspected, reported, or confirmed.
+In all cases, ITS reserves the right to immediately reset or expire an account’s password, without providing prior notice, in the event a compromise is suspected, reported, or confirmed.
 This helps prevent an attacker from making use of a password that may have been discovered or otherwise disclosed.

 4.01 Standard Accounts

-• All passwords must comply with the criteria above.
+• All passwords must comply with the criteria herein.

 4.02 Privileged Accounts

-Privileged accounts consist of individuals with elevated access to administer systems, applications, and network devices.
-Such individuals have administrator access that are more valuable targets for threat actors and consequently have a higher risk for compromise.
+Privileged accounts have elevated access to administer networks, systems, and applications.
+These are more valuable targets for threat actors and consequently have a higher risk for compromise.

-• Privileged account domain account passwords (e.g., Domain Administrators) must only be stored in the Privileged Access Management (PAM) system, and passwords must be rotated upon each use.
+• Privileged account domain account passwords (e.g., Domain Administrators) must only be stored in the Privileged Access Management (PAM) system, and passwords must be rotated immediately subsequent to each use.

-• All passwords must otherwise comply with the criteria above.
+• All passwords must otherwise comply with the criteria herein.

 5. Account Lockout